Aleksandr Kisakov

-Aleksandr Kisakov (born 1 November 2002) is a Russian ice hockey forward who is currently on a try-out with HC Dynamo Moscow of the Kontinental Hockey League (KHL).
+Aleksandr Kisakov (born 1 November 2002) is a Russian ice hockey forward who is currently playing with Traktor Chelyabinsk of the Kontinental Hockey League (KHL).

 Playing career

 Kisakov as a youth developed with MHC Dynamo Moscow of the MHL before he was drafted by the Buffalo Sabres of the National Hockey League in the second-round of the 2021 NHL entry draft with the 53rd overall pick of the draft.

 He made his KHL debut for Dynamo Moscow during the 2021–22 season before signing his three-year, entry-level contract with the Buffalo Sabres on 11 May 2022.

 Kisakov played the entirety of his tenure within the Sabres organization with American Hockey League (AHL) affiliate, the Rochester Americans.
 Unable to find his footing through three seasons with the Americans, Kisakov left the club as a free agent after not being tendered a qualifying offer following the season.

 On 25 July 2025, Kisakov returned to his original club, Dynamo Moscow of the KHL, on an initial try-out basis for the 2025–26 season.